 Based on FR2 Single CC test cases (whose applicability to ETC has been already agreed) and based on FR1 CA test cases currently tested under ETC, the following test coverage vs testing time trade-off is proposed at this stage:

-Update CA MPR, REFSENS, frequency error initial conditions to include FR2 ETC testing for any number of CCs (as done in FR1).
+Update CA REFSENS, frequency error initial conditions to include FR2 ETC testing for any number of CCs (as done in FR1).

 To be noticed that:

 MOP test case is tested without allocation in any SCC to achieve MPR=0.
 Extending this test to ETC does not provide much value.
-It has been proposed to extend MPR testing to ETC instead.

 EVM requirements is exempt from ETC according to core requirements.